-I went back to the area with the Big Cave in it to see if I could find more caves and interesting spots.
-I was successful.
+I went back to the area with the Big Cave in it to see if I could find more caves and interesting things.
+I was successful in this endeavor.

 This is a small hole in a little rock apart from the main mountain.